-In 2012 Mike was appointed a director of the Coalition of Energy Efficient Comminution (CEEC).
+In 2012 Mike was appointed a director of the Coalition of Energy Efficient Comminution (CEEC) and in 2018 made chairman of the organisation.
 CEEC is a not for profit industry led international organisation whose aim is the acceleration of awareness of the industry to improve energy utilisation in the major area of comminution (size reduction).

-In addition, Mike is also on the board of directors of both the British Triathlon Federation (BTF) and its associate member, Welsh Triathlon Limited.
+In addition, Mike has previously sat on the boards of both the British Triathlon Federation (BTF) and its associate member, Welsh Triathlon Limited.
 The BTF is recognised as one of the world’s leading sporting NGB’s in areas of governance and leadership, whilst it has been the most successful triathlon nation at the last two Olympic Games.
 Mike also participates in the sport at age group level.
-He is a former British Age Group Champion and has represented team Great Britain at both the European and World Triathlon Championships over a number of years
+He is a former British Age Group Champion, multiple Welsh Champion and has represented team Great Britain at both the European and World Triathlon Championships over a number of years

 Dr Rainer Imhof